Updated. Originally written in 2015.

 First: Notice how right now, with government, people are being taken advantage of and it seems to be getting worse?

 I want to make clear that our current system has not prevented people from taking advantage of other people.

 Same goes with Big Pharma lobbying politicians to outlaw healthy alternatives while pushing out poisonous remedies and untruths.
+How about 70% of the FDA’s money coming from the makers of the drugs they test?
+How about the millions in sponsorship money going from Big Pharma into mainstream media and social media?
 Please consider the shared values you have with Voluntaryists; values for choice, fairness, peace, community, security, prosperity, and consensus.

 Note, I said “less” regarding opportunities for domination.
 While Voluntaryists would love to work toward a better world, we are not naive enough to believe it is possible to have a completely perfect world, and we are fine with that.

 When you hear the idea of zero government, is the first thing that comes to mind, “What about the roads?”
 Here’s one article of many addressing that.

 Here’s another article, this one very specific, about a private road solving a problem: Guess Who Built the Roads?

 Here’s an example of one of the many ways government mis-manages roads: Without Government, Who Will Force Drivers off Roads?